Knott's Scary Farm: Current attractions

-Attraction history
+Attraction History

 History

-Originally a three-night affair, running October 26-28, 1973, the annual six-week-long event will celebrate their frightning 50th year in 2023.
-It has become the largest event of any theme park.
 The concept was introduced to the park's operations committee in a meeting in September 1973 by George Condos and Martha Boyd of the marketing department, and Bill Hollingshead and Gary Salisbury of the entertainment office.
-Bud Hurlbut, who built and operated (as a concessionaire) the Mine Ride, Log Ride and other rides, decided that having static props wasn't enough, so he put on a gorilla suit and scared guests as they rode on the Mine Ride.
-Halloween Haunt was an instant hit, and by the next year, the event sold out nightly.
+Bud Hurlbut, who built and operated (as a concessionaire) the Calico Mine Ride, the Timber Mountain Log Ride and other rides, decided that having static props was not enough, so he put on a gorilla suit and scared guests as they rode on the Mine Ride.
+Originally a three-night affair, running October 26–28, 1973, Halloween Haunt was an instant hit, and by the next year, the event sold out nightly.
 Knott's Berry Farm was originally modeled after Calico, California, a ghost town that was a result of the California silver rush.
 Already having a dedicated Ghost Town section in the theme park, this area would become the designed area for the original Halloween Haunt, eventually expanding to the entire park.

 The 1980s would continue to be a success for the theme park, and popular culture icons were employed to represent the event.
-In 1981, actor and parodist "Weird Al" Yankovic joined the cast, as did Cassandra "Elvira" Peterson in the following year.
+In 1981, actor and singer "Weird Al" Yankovic joined the cast, as did Cassandra "Elvira" Peterson in the following year.
 Elvira was prominently featured in many Halloween Haunt events until 2001.
 According to postings on her Myspace page, Cassandra was released from her contract by the park's new owners due to their wanting a more family friendly appeal.
 The 1990s would show a different approach to Halloween.
 Humor was added to many facets in the theme park and Knott's turned from the explicit horror to black comedy.
 This continuing balance of horror and humor has been a key to the continuing success of Knott's Halloween Haunt.

-On August 4th, 2020, Knott's announced that the 48th Scary Farm season would be cancelled in response to the ongoing COVID-19 pandemic which caused the closure of theme parks in California in March at the request of California Governor Gavin Newsom and was deferred to 2021.
+On August 4, 2020, Knott's announced that the 48th Scary Farm season would be cancelled in response to the ongoing COVID-19 pandemic which caused the closure of theme parks in California in March at the request of California Governor Gavin Newsom and was deferred to 2021.
 The theme park was not open at the time of the announcement.

+By the time the annual, six-week-long event celebrated its 50th year in 2023, it had become the largest event of any theme park.

+On November 2, 2023, Cedar Fair announced plans to merge with Six Flags, forming a new company and retaining the Six Flags name.
+Described as a "merger of equals", former Cedar Fair management will remain in control of the new company, which will be headquartered in Charlotte, North Carolina.
+On July 1, 2024, the merger was successfully completed.